CDPs help marketers to boost the bottom line

 Have you used customer data to deliver compelling, empathetic ABM?
 What do the results reveal to do more of the same or improve your targeting?

 If you tackled each of these reasons with strong results already in place, please share.
-However, if you would also like these answers from your customer data, help is closer than you think.
+However, if you would like these answers from your customer data, help is closer than you think.